Inference for parameters identified by conditional moment restrictions using a generalized Bierens maximum statistic: Test Statistic

 The boundedness assumption on $W_i$ is without loss of generality since we can take a one-to-one transformation to ensure that each component of $W_i$ is bounded (for instance, $x \mapsto \tan^{-1}(x)$ componentwise, as used in \citet{bierens1990consistent}).
+Condition \eqref{assum1} is standard and ensures the weak convergence of the stochastic processes $ \sqrt{n}M_n (\gamma) $ and $ s_n^2(\gamma) $, which will be introduced later in this section.